Non-vanishing forms in projective space over finite fields: Preliminaries

 \section{Preliminaries}

-To give the bounds, we use Warning's theorem (Satz 3 in \cite{Warning}), which states that if the equation $f = 0$, where $f$ in $\mathbb{F}_q[x_1, \ldots, x_n]$ is an element of degree $d<n$, has a solution, then it has at least $q^{n-d}$ solutions.
-For simplicity, we state the projective version of this result as a lemma.
+The results that we will present in this paper relies on Warning's theorem (Satz 3 in \cite{Warning}), which states that if the equation $f = 0$, where $f$ in $\mathbb{F}_q[x_1, \ldots, x_n]$ is an element of degree $d<n$, has a solution, then it has at least $q^{n-d}$ solutions.
+We give the projective version of the result as a lemma.